What Is A Heat Wave And What Causes It?

 The Southern Hemisphere also saw records broken in recent times.
 For example, Australia experienced its hottest month ever during January 2019 when average temperatures exceeded 30° Celsius (86° Fahrenheit) for the first time in history.
 Daily temperatures regularly exceeded 40° Celsius (104° Fahrenheit).

-I can continue, but you will agree that it is clear that a definite trend is emerging.
+One can continue, but it is becoming evident that a clear trend is emerging.

 This article provided you with a clear explanation of what a precisely a heatwave is.
 You will also have a clear understanding of how different weather conditions contribute to the occurrence of this phenomenon.

 Judging from the long list of record high temperatures measured across the world, it will also become evident that a worrying trend is developing.

 Although Global Warming is not directly responsible for the occurrence of a heatwave, it has a significant impact on the intensity and increased frequency of these hot spells.

 No to be the bearer of bad news, but we are facing a very hot future, where increasing heatwaves across the planet will become more commonplace.

 Never miss out again when another interesting and helpful article is released and stay updated, while also receiving helpful tips & information by simply clicking on this link .